The information below regarding the Academic Misconduct Procedure should be read in conjunction with the Academic Misconduct Policy.

 A panel of the Academic Misconduct Committee has the power to apply one or more of the following penalties/actions:

-a) any of the penalties/actions listed as available to the Head of School/Department
+a) any of the penalties/actions listed as available to the Academic Misconduct Officer

-Students who consider that the University has failed to carry out its duty to act fairly in the application of the Regulations on Academic Misconduct should submit a Review Request form to firstname.lastname@example.org to request a review of their case by the Director of Service Development (or nominee).
+Students who consider that the University has failed to carry out its duty to act fairly in the application of the Regulations on Academic Misconduct should submit a Review Request form to email@example.com to request a review of their case by the Director of Registry and Academic Affairs (or nominee).
 Dissatisfaction with the outcome alone does not constitute grounds for requesting a review.
 In order for a review request to be considered the student must establish the following grounds:

-- A procedural irregularity occurred in the handling of the AMC hearing
+- A procedural irregularity occurred in the handling of your case of academic misconduct

-Such requests should be made within one month of the student being notified of the decision of the Committee.
+Such requests should be made within one month of the student being notified of the decision of the Committee or Complaints and Conduct Team.
 Where necessary, the Director, or delegate acting on the Director's behalf, may liaise with the Chair of the Academic Appeals and Misconduct Committee in conducting the review and in determining an appropriate outcome.